godotengine/godot-docs/tutorials/networking/high_level_multiplayer.rst

 Initializing the network
 ------------------------

-High level networking in Godot is managed by the :ref:`SceneTree <class_SceneTree>`.
+High-level networking in Godot is managed by the :ref:`SceneTree <class_SceneTree>`.

 Each node has a ``multiplayer`` property, which is a reference to the ``MultiplayerAPI`` instance configured for it by the scene tree.
 Initially, every node is configured with the same default ``MultiplayerAPI`` object.